The Best Ways to Keep Air in Your Home Clean

 See the difference between a dirty (removed after Camp Fire wildfire) and clean filter below:

-What to Look For in a New Filter
+What to Look For in a New Furnace Filter

-If you want to eliminate odors, like a smoke smell, you need a filter with charcoal.
+- If you want to eliminate odors, like a smoke smell, you need a furnae air filter with charcoal.
 These filters may need to be replaced more frequently than your regular filter.

 ARE YOU CONCERNED YOUR HOME IS MAKING YOU SICK?